Montmartre: Location and access

 The RATP bus lines 30, 31, 54, 67, 74, 80, 85 and 95 also cross the neighborhood, as does line 40 (formerly Montmartrobus), the only one to run on the Montmartre hilltop.

 Finally, the Montmartre tram also offers a guided tour of the area in 14 stages.

 The historic district established by the City of Paris in 1995 contains 60 ha and is bordered by Rue Caulaincourt and Rue Custine on the north, by Rue de Clignancourt on the east, and by the Boulevard de Clichy and Boulevard de Rochechouart to the south.

 Toponymy

 A proposed etymology suggests that the toponym Montmartre originates from Mons Martis, Latin for "Mount of Mars".
-This name would have been given to the place due to the fact that there were temples in honor of the gods Mars and Mercury on top of its hill.
+This name would have been given to the place owing to the fact that there were temples in honor of the gods Mars and Mercury on top of its hill.
 This would explain the fact that Fredegar called the area "Mons-Mercurii" in the 8th century and, although Hilduin of Saint-Denis used the same name in the 9th century, his contemporary, the monk Abbo Cernuus, called it "Mons-Martis".
 Although he failed to present evidence for this and directly contradicted several historical accounts, Jean Lebeuf denied the fact that these temples ever existed.